What is a support plan?

 Weekly timetable – a detailed account of what, how and when you would like support throughout each day.
 This is split into waking, morning, lunch, afternoon, dinner, evening, going to bed and nights.
 For example: ‘I would like to be woken up every morning at 8am by my carer gently knocking on the door, coming in, opening the curtains and putting a cup of tea on my bedside table.
 After 10 minutes, I’d like them to return and help me to sit up in bed so I can drink my tea.’

 Personal care – what you need support with and how, and what you would like to do yourself.
-For example, you may have a bed bath every morning but prefer to wash your face yourself with a damp flannel.
+For example, you may have a bed bath every morning but prefer to wash your face yourself.

 Mobility requirements – mobility aids, moving and handling requirements and risks, equipment available, details on how to transfer you to your bed, toilet, chair etc.